Project Euler Problem 4 Statement

 p, first, as the

 is_palindromic() function is computationally more expensive.
-When the first condition of an
+This is because when the first logical

-if statement is false then any following logical
+if statement is false then all following conditions are ignored.

 if p >= 101101 and is_palindromic(p): dd[p]=1